michalkolos/esp32-data-bank/README.md

 # esp32-data-bank

-ESP32 microcontroller allows to store data during sleep state in its RTC memory.
+ESP32 microcontroller allows to store data during deep sleep state in a special memory region called RTC memory.
 However only statically allocated primitive or c-struct objects are allowed.
+Also this memory must be allocated early in the startup process.
+Before the `setup()` function begins.

-This implementation of cicular buffer allows to store any continous data including c++ class objects when ESP32 is in sleep mode and its main memory is powered off.
+This implementation of circular buffer uses preallocated continuous memory to store any data including c++ class objects when ESP32 is in sleep mode and its main memory is powered off.

 ## Usage